 Audience interviews are the absolute best primary source – and at times amazingly insightful.
 Listen closely, ask open-ended questions, and let them tell their own stories.
 Done correctly, these individuals will define key aspects of the customer journey, provide the exact words you will need to use and most importantly, deliver the emotional aspects underlying their approaches and decisions that no other form of research can provide.

-Persona and Journey Mapping Sets the Stage for All that Follows
+Customer Personas and Their Journey Map Sets the Stage for All that Follows

 You did all of this work to serve a higher purpose – creating audience-driven experiences throughout your enterprise.
 Make sure whoever you work with has experience in applying the project output to all the activities that should follow.